 2. The big future of distributed teams

 Less than 17% of respondents say they get all things done in the office only.
 And it seems that those who already leverage the opportunity of working remotely are craving for more!
-One in four respondents expects his or her office to go fully virtual within just a year or two.
+One in four respondents expects their office to go fully virtual within just a year or two.
 The expectations are especially high among the business owners who took part in the survey.
 It’s almost 44% of them predicting such a rapid shift to virtual teams in their companies.

 3. Pros and cons of a virtual workplace

-Of course, it’s not that easy to work just as efficiently across distances as when you sit in the same office and can discuss all issues face-to-face as soon as they arise.
+Of course, it’s not that easy to work just as efficiently across distances as when you sit in the same office and can discuss all issues face to face as soon as they arise.
 Here are the main hindrances for collaboration within distributed teams that our survey revealed:

 By the way, we saw a consensus among workers of all organizational levels when they shared their thoughts about the cons of virtual work.
-Lack of direct communication is something that team members, managers, executives and business owners equally suffer from.
+Lack of direct communication is something that team members, managers, executives, and business owners equally suffer from.

 But when you know how to overcome this and other challenges, you can yield some great benefits.
 Here are the absolute favorites of our respondents:

-A curious thing to notice: while time savings turned out to be the No. 1 benefit for team members, managers and executives, what business owners value the most about remote collaboration is boosted productivity.
+A curious thing to notice: while time savings turned out to be the No. 1 benefit for team members, managers, and executives, what business owners value the most about remote collaboration is boosted productivity.

 4. Sacrifices for the benefit of remote working

 Getting more things done in less time is a treat, isn’t it?
-It looks like the vast majority of surveyed workers would agree with this statement, since 89% of them responded that the opportunity to work remotely is an important fringe benefit in a job.
+It looks like the vast majority of surveyed workers would agree with this statement since 89% of them responded that the opportunity to work remotely is an important fringe benefit in a job.